empiricaly/docsv2/guides/tutorial-your-first-experiment/part-2-configuring-the-experiment.md

 # Part 2: Configuring the Experiment

+{% hint style="danger" %}
+We are currently updating documentation for Empirica v2.
+The information on this page is outdated.
+{% endhint %}

 ## Configuring the task page

 The main file that determines what is displayed to the participant (i.e., the user-side) during a game is located at `/client/game/Round.jsx`.

 By default, this is divided into two main components, `Task` and `SocialExposure`.
 The `Task` itself is composed of `TaskStimulus` which contains the stimulus (e.g., a survey question — or in this example, an estimation task) and `TaskResponse` which contains the input for users to response to the stimulus.

 Let's start by adding a title to the `/client/game/Task.jx` so that the component looks like this:

 ```jsx
 import React from "react";